YingLiu4203/clojure-notes/language/constructs/namespace.md

 ## 1 Basics

-Namespaces are global map objects that map var names to var objects, or symbols to class objects.
+Namespaces are global map objects that map var names (symbols) to var objects, or symbols to class objects.
 Not fully-qualified names are resovled to the current namespace.
 Var objects may have aliases.
 Compiled code uses fully-qualified references that multiple aliases point to the same var object.

 ### 1.1 Current Namespace